E. Z. Money: Total Nonstop Action Wrestling and Ring of Honor (2002–2003)

+Independent circuit (2007–2018, 2023–present)

 On January 27, 2007, Broyles, as E. Z. Money, wrestled his first match in nearly four years as he defeated The Brother Grimm at Championship Wrestling Alliance's House Party event.
 On February 17, Money defeated Mathias Grimm at the CWA's Snowed The F Out event.
 On July 28, Money made his final appearance for the CWA as he won a four-way match against Chase Owens, Greg Rocker, and O-Dog.
 On October 12, 2013, Broyles, as EZ Money teamed with Eddie Golden in a losing effort to the NWA Tennessee Tag Team Champions Air America (Skylar Kruze and Gavin Daring) in a title match for NWA Smoky Mountain.

 On June 14, 2014, E. Z. Money teamed with Reborn Champion Cody Ices and Anthony Brody in a losing effort against Jake "The Snake" Roberts, The Stallion and Alex Cage in the main event for Reborn Wrestling.

 On September 26, 2015 E. Z. Money lost against Ethan Carter III in a match for the TNA World Heavyweight Championship.
-The match took place in a Pro Wrestling South card at the Sullivan South High School in Tennessee.
+The match took place in a Pro Wrestling South card at the Sullivan North High School in Tennessee.

+Money returned to the ring for the first time in five years on March 26, 2023 at New Outlaw Wrestling’s Chosen One II event as a surprise entrant in the Royal Rumble match.
+Money dominated the match before being eliminated by his trainee Evan Golden.

+On April 6, 2024, Money teamed alongside Evan Golden and Blade Gibson to defeat Kyler Hunt, Santiago, and Zac Thomas in a six-man tag team match in Elizabethton, Tennessee.
+Following the match, Money was inducted into the Carter County Professional Wrestling Hall of Fame.
+On August 31, Money debuted at Beside the Ring Wrestling in Mountain City.
+Money helped Evan Golden win the BTR Championship by interfering in the match and hitting RT3 with the Crash Landing, securing the victory for Golden.
+On October 5, Money and Golden, teaming as Zero Gravity, defeated RT3 and Santiago in a special attraction tag team match at All Star Entertainment in Duffield, Virginia.
+On November 16, 2024, Money and Golden teamed as a new incarnation of Hot Commodity at Innovate Wrestling’s A Night Grudges, defeating Ryan Austin and Christian Roberts.

+On November 23, 2024, Money returned to Beside the Ring, defeating the Happy Valley Ninja Warrior in Elizabethton, Tennessee.
+Later in the main event, Money accompanied Evan Golden in his match against Heath Slater for the Beside the Ring Championship, with Money contractually obligated to be handcuffed at ringside.
+Money broke free to blind special enforcer Buff Bagwell, allowing Golden to use brass knuckles to defeat Slater.